 But every 5k I completed became easier.
 I could feel my body become stronger.
 I could see things improve and as someone who is motivated by accomplishment and results, tracking my runs helped massively.
 (I recommend downloading the Nike running app and a snazzy pink fitness armband from TxMax.)

 This was miles away (#LOL) from myself before, where I would guess my progress and judge how well I did depending on how much I weighed.
 I'd run for about ten minutes and would think to myself 'that was probably 3 miles and 500 calories burned, well done me!'
 I wouldn't even time it.

 Now I look forward to running.
 I achieve my best time!
 I feel stronger!
 I can do fucking anything!
-I'm not a useless piece of shit, I am out there getting better every single day.
+I am out there getting better every single day.
 Someone literally try and stop me, I dare you!

 I'm watching BBC1's Mind Over Marathon and it's really striking a chord with me of how fucking fantastic running is for you.
 Or any exercise for that matter.
 Yeah sure at first it's really hard.
 You're gonna fail.
 You're gonna be shit.
 Revel in it!
 Roll in the mud called 'Failure' and wear it proudly on your cheeks like a deranged Viking.
 This is the worst you'll ever be, because you're gonna get better and better, just you wait!

 It's also helped my relationship with food.
 You've done a work out?
 Right, well now you need to refuel, honey!
 None of that 'no carbs' bullshit and this is definitely not the time to skip a meal (there is never a time to skip a meal!)
 You need good fats, you need protein, you need complex carbohydrates.
 You need to look after yourself now, because you're an utter champ.
 You deserve it for working so hard.
 Go you!
 Have a peanut butter smothered banana because your body needs it.